alefragnani/atom-useful-context-menu/README.md

 ![Useful Context Menu](https://raw.githubusercontent.com/alefragnani/atom-useful-context-menu/master/screenshot.png)

-## TODO List

-- To be compatible with Mac OS X and Linux

 ## Participate

 If you have any idea of other useful actions to be added, create an issue :)